 Spedding was born in Sheffield, England, in 1944.
 His family moved to Birmingham in the mid-'50s, by which time he had already taken up music, playing the violin in his school orchestra.
 That all changed when he discovered rock & roll, initially with Bill Haley & His Comets and later Elvis Presley.
 According to Chris Welch in a 2004 article, Spedding began to strum his violin like a guitar, and the Rubicon had been crossed.
-He was proficient on several instruments, including the piano (and could also sight-read) thanks to his music lessons, which put him several cuts above the typical aspiring rock & roller of the time, who might not have known three chords.
+Thanks to his music lessons, Spedding was already proficient on several instruments, including the piano, and could also sight-read, which put him several cuts above the typical aspiring rock & roller of the time, who might not have known three chords.

-Despite the turmoil surrounding the Battered Ornaments' brief existence, however, Spedding's time there began to establish his reputation in British music circles.
-While still with the group, he was invited to play on ex-Cream bassist/singer Jack Bruce's first solo album, Songs for a Tailor (1969).
-This led to more work with Bruce, as well as ex-Manfred Mann singer Mike d'Abo, and it was around this same time that he cut an instrumental album, Songs Without Words (1970), for Harvest Records that only got released in Europe and Japan.
-He began his formal solo career the following year with Backwood Progression, which featured his vocals as well as his playing -- it was in a light progressive rock mode, in keeping with the times and Harvest's orientation, and also included Royston Mitchell and Paul Abrahams on keyboards, plus Laurie Allan and Roy Babbington as the drummer and bassist, respectively.
-The album wasn't a huge success, but evidently did well enough so that Spedding could follow it up in 1972 with the delightful The Only Lick I Know, where the focus was more on his playing.
-Those records went unnoticed by all but a cult audience of guitar enthusiasts and Spedding's fellow musicians; the sad reality was that most of his livelihood during the 1970s derived from playing on others' recordings.
-But such was his reputation already, that during the early part of the decade, Spedding appeared on records by artists as diverse as Elton John, Nilsson, Memphis Slim, Family Dogg, Julie Driscoll, Brian Eno, John Cale, and Mickey Jupp, as a result of which his name gradually became known to a wider public.
+Despite the turmoil surrounding the Battered Ornaments' brief existence, Spedding's time there helped establish his reputation in British music circles.
+He was invited to play on ex-Cream bassist/singer Jack Bruce's first solo album, Songs for a Tailor (1969).
+This led to more work with Bruce, as well as ex-Manfred Mann singer Mike d'Abo, and it was around this same time that he cut an instrumental album, Songs Without Words (1970), that only got released in Europe and Japan.
+He began his formal solo career the following year with Backwoods Progression, which featured his vocals as well as his playing -- it was in a light progressive rock mode, and also included Royston Mitchell and Paul Abrahams on keyboards, plus Laurie Allan and Roy Babbington as the drummer and bassist.
+The album wasn't a huge success, but did well enough that Spedding could follow it up in 1972 with the delightful The Only Lick I Know, where the focus was more on his playing.
+Those records went unnoticed by all but a cult audience of guitar enthusiasts and Spedding's fellow musicians; the reality was that most of his livelihood during the 1970s derived from playing on others' recordings.
+But such was his reputation that Spedding appeared on records by artists as diverse as Elton John, Nilsson, Memphis Slim, Family Dogg, Julie Driscoll, Brian Eno, John Cale, and Mickey Jupp, as a result of which his name gradually became known to a wider public.